meltyourface/blank/posts/SubconsciousMagickal-acts/Celestial-Web-Tarot-Divination-Technique/index.md

 **Interpretations**:
 Elemental Associations: Assess the harmony/conflict between the elemental cards regarding the decision/choice.
 Note how they interact with the Major Arcana cards in terms of balance and stability.

-Astrological Correspondences: Analyze the cosmic energies of the Seven Cosmic Influencers and observe how these planetary forces influence the situation.
+**Astrological Correspondences**: Analyze the cosmic energies of the Seven Cosmic Influencers and observe how these planetary forces influence the situation.

-Numerological Symbolism: Add the numbers of the Major Arcana cards indicating the Past, Present, and Future.
+**Numerological Symbolism**: Add the numbers of the Major Arcana cards indicating the Past, Present, and Future.
 Reduce them to a single digit, representing the core vibration of the issue at hand.

 **Combination**: Synthesize these factors to provide enhanced clarity and understanding.
 Examine the relationships between the elements, astrological influences, and numerology to create a holistic and in-depth interpretation.